charlesslv/symfony4-dev/README.md

 ## Doing

-`Copy Past .env.dist and rename it to .env and edit it to add connection information of your database.` `${package.json.version}`
+> **Copy Past .env.dist and rename it to .env and edit it to add connection information of your database.**

 Create database
 ```sh